mmmaaatttttt/mathgoespop/source/posts/2015-10-15-Cards-with-Mathematics.markdown

   </div>
 </div>

 Once the black card has been revealed, players try to find the white card in their hand that they think pairs best with the Czar's black card.
-Once all players have submitted their responses, they're shuffled and the Czar decides which response he or she likes best.
+Once all players have submitted their responses, the white cards are shuffled and the Czar decides which response he or she likes best.
 The winner receives the black card (so that people can keep track of how many rounds they've won), and the game proceeds to the next round.
 After players make their selection, they draw from a deck of white cards to ensure that every player has the same number of cards in his or her hand at all times.

 To keep things simple, suppose you have three cards in your hand.
 In response to the prompt above, which one would you choose?
 (Remember: click to flip!)